-One thing is for sure, being soulmates doesn’t always mean the same to all the people.
-Sexual, spiritual and emotional balance is often the gold standard in determining soulmates, though each of the qualities might exist without the other or cohere altogether.
+One thing is for sure, being soulmates doesn’t always mean the same to all people.
+Sexual, spiritual, and emotional balance is often the gold standard in determining soulmates, though each qualities might exist without the other or cohere altogether.
 Here is a brief Concept of Soulmates entertained by Hindu Dharma.

 The Yogic Soulmate and Kundalini

-The spiritual branch of the mystical religion believes in the concept of the other half or the twin flames, Like the theological concept of the two-headed
+The Yogic science believes in the concept of the “other half” or the “twin flames,” Like the theological concept of the two-headed.

-These twin flames remain tied together with a crystal chord throughout its entire soul life journey on the physical as well as on the astral planes.
-Due to the karmic reasons, these two flames are departed and then they further continue their life learning until the reunion and the liberation.
+These twin flames remain tied together with a crystal chord throughout its entire soul life journey on the physical and astral planes.
+Due to the karmic reasons, these two flames are departed, and then they further continue their life learning until the reunion and the liberation.

 Kundalini and Twin Flames

 A kundalini awakening is one of the effects of coming into contact with your Twin Flame.
-It is the very purpose of your Twin Flame to burst into your life in divine timing to spark you into remembrance of your true infinite & immortal nature.
-The force required to release the pulsating, creative kundalini energy is atomic – just like the nuclear fusion of the complementary polarities of the energetic bodies of the Twin Flames.
+The very purpose of your Twin Flame is to burst into your life in divine timing to spark you into remembrance of your true infinite & immortal nature.
+The force required to release the pulsating, creative kundalini energy is atomic – like the nuclear fusion of the complementary polarities of the energetic bodies of the Twin Flames.

-The awakening of the Kundalini is a gradual process and the process leading up to the energy reaching the crown chakra producing self-realization and enlightenment can take years.
-This process can take longer if the Twin Flames have not physically consumed their union since it is their sexual union through the sacred marriage/alchemical union (also known as hieros gamos) which helps bring on the union on all levels.
+The awakening of the Kundalini is a gradual process, and the process leading up to the energy reaching the crown chakra producing self-realization and enlightenment can take years.
+This process can take longer if the Twin Flames have not physically consumed their union.
+Their sexual union through the sacred marriage/alchemical union (also known as hieros gamos) helps bring on the union on all levels.